neumino/rethinkdbdash/README.md

 =============
 - Build node 0.11.10 (checkout `v0.11.10-release`) from source.
 Binaries won't work with `node-protobuf` -- some libraries are not properly linked.
+- Install the `libprotobuf` binary and development files (required to build `node-protobuf` in the next step).
 - Install rethinkdbdash with `npm`.

 ```